awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether an RDS DB instance has IAM database authentication enabled\.
+The control fails if IAM authentication is not configured for RDS DB instances\.
+This control only evaluates RDS instances with the following engine types: `mysql`, `postgres`, `aurora`, `aurora-mysql`, `aurora-postgresql`, and `mariadb`\.
+An RDS instance must also be in one of the following states for a finding to be generated: `available`, `backing-up`, `storage-optimization`, or `storage-full`\.

 IAM database authentication allows authentication to database instances with an authentication token instead of a password\.
 Network traffic to and from the database is encrypted using SSL\.
 For more information, see [IAM database authentication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) in the *Amazon Aurora User Guide*\.